 Seniors with diminished eyesight will enjoy receiving these gifts that help them see better.

-This calculator is a whopping 8 1/4" x 11 3/8" in size.
-Its numbers are each 1 1/4".
-The LCD screen flips up for easy viewing.
+This talking scientific calculator has a large LCD screen for easy viewing.
 It's just the thing for anyone who struggles to see the numbers or hold a traditional-size calculator.
-Cost is around $12.
+Cost is around $330.

 Balanced Spectrum Floor Lamp